1990 United States Senate elections: Delaware

-Incumbent Democrat Joe Biden won re-election to a fourth term, defeating Republican challenger M. Jane Brady, Deputy Attorney General of Delaware.
+Incumbent Democratic Joe Biden won re-election to a fourth term, defeating Republican challenger Deputy Attorney General of Delaware M. Jane Brady.
+Brady decided to run because she felt that Biden's liberal voting record did not reflect the political positions of Delawareans.
+The election had a turnout rate of under 40% of registered voters.
+Biden won in a landslide with over 60% of the vote improving on his 1984 margin, winning all three counties and all 41 state house districts.

 Georgia

 Incumbent Democrat Sam Nunn won re-election to a fourth term uncontested.

 Hawaii (special)

 Incumbent Democrat Daniel Akaka was elected to finish the term ending in 1995 over Republican U.S. Representative Pat Saiki.
-Akaka had been appointed by Governor John Waihee in April 1990 to serve temporarily after the death of Spark Matsunaga.
+Akaka had been appointed by Governor John Waihee in April 1990 to fill the vacancy created by the death of Spark Matsunaga.

 Idaho

 Republican Rep. Larry Craig defeated Democratic former state legislator Ron Twilegar for the seat of U.S. Senator Jim McClure, who did not seek re-election.

 Illinois

 Incumbent Democrat Paul Simon sought re-election to the United States Senate.
 Simon was opposed by Republican nominee Lynn Morley Martin, a United States Congresswoman from Illinois's 16th congressional district, whom he easily defeated to win a second and final term in the Senate.